Qengineering/Face-detection-Raspberry-Pi-32-64-bits/ncnn/README.md

 ## Dependencies.
 To run the application on a 64 OS, you have to:<br/>
 - A raspberry Pi 4 with a 64-bit operating system.
 It can be the Raspberry 64-bit OS, or Ubuntu 18.04 / 20.04. (https://qengineering.eu/install-raspberry-64-os.html) <br/>
-- The Alibaba's MNN framework installed. (https://qengineering.eu/install-mnn-on-raspberry-pi-4.html) <br/>
+- The Tencent ncnn framework installed. (https://qengineering.eu/install-ncnn-on-raspberry-pi-4.html) <br/>
 - OpenCV 64 bit installed. (https://qengineering.eu/install-opencv-4.3-on-raspberry-64-os.html) <br/>
 - Code::Blocks installed.<br/>

 To run the application on a 32 OS, you need:<br/>
-- The Alibaba's MNN framework installed. (https://qengineering.eu/install-mnn-on-raspberry-pi-4.html) <br/>
+- The Tencent ncnn framework installed. (https://qengineering.eu/install-ncnn-on-raspberry-pi-4.html) <br/>
 - OpenCV 32 bit installed. (https://qengineering.eu/install-opencv-4.3-on-raspberry-pi-4.html) <br/>
 - Code::Blocks installed.
 ## Running the app.